openstack/nova-specs/specs/juno/approved/xenapi-vcpu-topology.rst

 Other deployer impact
 ---------------------

-The flavour extra specs will gain new parameters in extra specs which a cloud administrator can choose to use.
+The flavor extra specs will gain new parameters in extra specs which a cloud administrator can choose to use.
 If none are set then the default behaviour is unchanged from previous releases.